Seven Advantages of Dental Implants

 1. Dental Implants Behave Like Natural Teeth

-Most artificial teeth restore only a small percentage of the bite force you once had, which is crucial for enjoying the foods you love.
-However, replacements that temporarily attach to your gums or existing teeth cannot maintain the same bite force as an implant.
-Putting too much stress on them breaks the bond, can cause pain and may prevent you from chewing as normal.
+Bite force is crucial for enjoying the foods you love, but most artificial teeth restore only a small percentage of the bite force you once had.
+Dentures and other teeth replacements that temporarily attach to your gums or existing teeth cannot maintain the same bite force as a dental implant.
+Placing too much stress on your dentures can break the bond and cause pain, and it may also prevent you from chewing as normal.

 2. Dental Implants Can Last a Lifetime

-Bridges last five to ten years and dentures need repairs on the same schedule.
-In contrast, dental implants are designed as permanent solutions, and they last around 25 years.
-If you take good care of your implants, they can be a lifelong solution.
+Dental bridges last five to ten years and dentures often need repairs just as often.
+In contrast, dental implants offer a permanent solution to missing teeth that lasts around 25 years.
+As long as you take proper care of your implants, they can provide a lifelong solution to tooth replacement.

 The longevity of your implant depends on factors like placement, hygiene and how your lifestyle affects your oral health.
 Implants in certain parts of your mouth will experience more wear than others, just like your natural teeth.
 Brushing and flossing your implants like normal teeth keeps them looking authentic.
 Some habits like smoking, drinking and opening packages with your teeth can make your implants wear out faster.